vnnikolov30/musiCo-react-store/README.md

 * ✅ User Authenthication
     - Implemented user registration and authentication

+* ✅ User Profiles
+    - Fully functional user profiles containing: Profile Picture, Name, Email, Past and Active purchases.

 # 🚧 TODO's 🚧
 *These will change and increase/decrease as i get more ideas*

 * ☐ Layouts for all different sections of the website
-* ☐ Style the login and registration pages
 * ☐ Make displaying of product images possible